ntietz/tweetment/README.md

 ./classify.sh tweets.txt results.txt
 ```

-TODO
+The results are printed out into the file specified.
+That's it!

 Using as a Library
 ==================

-**TODO**

-Instructions for this and code samples are coming soon!
-If you want to use this
+**TODO**: Instructions for this and code samples are coming soon!
+If you want
-and instructions aren't here yet, **please** email me or open an issue and I
+to use this and instructions aren't here yet, **please** email me or open an
-will complete this ASAP.
+issue and I will complete this ASAP.

 Training It Yourself
 ====================